-Why Time Isn’t Metric (and Why It Could Be)
+Why Time Isn’t Base-10 (and Why It Could Be)

-Why we don’t use base-10 time (the short answer)
+Why we don’t use base-10 time (also known as decimal time)

 There was an attempt to change it.
 During the French Revolution, reformers introduced decimal time, but it failed.
 People didn’t want to relearn their daily rhythms, and the practical benefits weren’t compelling enough at the time.
-Once railroads, commerce, and science synchronized around the 24-hour day, the cost of switching became enormous.
+Since railroads, commerce, and science had already synchronized around the 24-hour day, the cost of switching became enormous.

-In short: base-10 time lost not because it was wrong, but because it was inconvenient to adopt.
+In short: base-10 time lost not because it was wrong, but because it would have been difficult to adopt when the metric system was developed during the 1790s.

 Why we should still consider base-10 time